KalinNonchev/WOKO_alert/README.md

 ### 3. Run

-Open your favourite command line (Terminal etc) and run the script as:
+Open your favourite command line tool (Terminal etc) and run the script as:

 ```python
 python3 queryWOKO.py